sebakeaaen/ml-ops-project/reports/README.md

 > *before the service crashed.*
 >
 > Answer:
+As mentioned previously we performed unit testing of our API using the pytest framework, which allowed us to verify the correct functioning of key endpoints such as /classify/ and /metrics/.

 We did not not load test our API due to time constraint.
 However, to load test this API we would use Locust.
 First we would prepare a set of sample images in the correct format and ensure they mimic real-world inputs.
 Then use a test script to send multiple POST requests to the /classify/ endpoint with the sample images as payloads.